Skip to content

 Following team alignment, adoption accelerated rapidly.
 By the end of October, all engineers were actively using AI tools as a core part of their workflow.
 Team milestones started to rack up:

-- October 28: Development of a large-scale API integration written completely with AI (~18,000 lines of code)
+• October 28: Complex API integration written completely with AI (~18K LOC)

 These milestones demonstrated that AI could not just help us code faster, but complete projects at production quality.
 I extended our Friday stand-up to a one-hour “Claude 9” working meeting where we could all celebrate wins, share best practices, and iterate on our workflows.
 This helped accelerate the shift from primarily writing code to: